samarthAkulkarni/Snake-game.github.io/README.md

 ![Settings](./img/screenshots/settings.jpg)

-## Mobile version
+## Mobile Version

 This CSS uses a media query to specify when the mobile version should be activated.
-I rearanged my flexbox properties to a column and made adjustements to the viewpoint properties to make the game aesthetically pleasing on smaller devices.
+I rearranged my flexbox properties to a column and made adjustments to the viewpoint properties to make the game aesthetically pleasing on smaller devices.
 Controls were added in the form of buttons,

 - A snippet of my CSS media query, in this case for portrait mode: